 “For example, there is research that shows that people understand more of what they are learning if they both hear and read about it.
 People remember even better when they make a personal connection to ideas and/or experience the concepts, like when a student completes a laboratory experiment,” Quill explains.

-Every Learning Style Leads to Learning
+Every Learning Style Leads to Growth

 Quill emphasizes, “even though everyone has ways that they learn better, we all take multiple paths to reach understanding.
 Even if you prefer to take the train, you can still get there by walking or driving a car sometimes.
 The more you practice different ways of learning, the better you will be at all of them.”